davidpham5/blogging-is-back-baby/src/content/amplify/2025-04-16-the-clarity-is-the-message.md

 ---
-title: The Clarity is the mssage
+title: The clarity is the message
 date: 2025-04-16
 source: Baldwin & Co
 isBasedOn: This Dialogue Might Get Erased—So We’re Making It Loud!
 The Conversation America Will Try to Bury!